chriseklopp/TarkovBarterHelper/README.md

 # TarkovBarterHelper
 Escape from Tarkov Inventory Analyzer and Barter Helper

+** This project has been rewritten in C++ at https://github.com/chriseklopp/TarkovInventoryAssistant.
+** All further work on this project will happen there instead.
+Leaving this old repo up for archival purposes.

 Motivation:
 ------------------------------------------------------------------------------------------------------------------------
 Escape from Tarkov doesn't have a method of itemizing your hideout Stash (item storage).
 The only useful information the